yavulan/motivation/en/README.md

 It is useful to consider working on your motivation as a part of your occupation.

 Material motivation doesn't work the way we expect it to works (it is not linear in a long-term and we adapt quickly to the rise of income).
-So, we'll skip all material kinds of motivation.
+So, we'll skip all material kinds of motivation in this book.

 # Written